-Every serious griller has a Bluetooth thermometer in their toolkit, and the iGrill 3 is a popular choice among Weber grill owners.
-The digital thermometer removes the guesswork from cooking using cool features that our iGrill 3 review will uncover.
+Every serious griller has a Bluetooth thermometer in its toolkit, and the iGrill 3 is a popular choice among Weber grill owners.
+The app-connected thermometer removes the guesswork of cooking by using cool features that our iGrill 3 review will uncover.

 But first, what is the iGrill 3?
 Is it any different from other Weber thermometers?
 More importantly, is the iGrill 3 a worthwhile investment?

 We’ll answer these questions and lots more in this review.
-Stick around to find out everything you need to know about the digital thermometer.
+Stick around to find out everything you need to know about the Weber 7204 iGrill 3 grill thermometer.